ComputationalGenomics/SimRA/binary/README.md

 ```

 #Example
 To execute SimRA.jar it is necessary to reach the directory where the SimRA.jar is located.
 A detailed set of example can be find in the [examples](https://github.com/ComputationalGenomics/SimRA/tree/master/binary/examples) folder contains.
+For more detailed information about how to use SimRA refer to the user manual.
 Here a short overview of command lines to execute SimRA.jar are the following:

 ##Without STR polymorphisms generation:
 ```sh